ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline/Readme.md

   - Persist student data and submission information in a sqlite database
   - Run a specific set of Testcases, consisting of input and output, for all submissions
   - Evaluate the results with regards to correctness and runtime
-  - Marking students as passed, and also mark whether they passed an "abtestat"
+  - Marking students as passed, and also mark whether they passed an oral exam
   - Send evaluation feedback to the students after running tests
   - evaluate performance (time and space) to evaluate possible competitions
   - dump relevant grading lists via csv and Moodle Grader API